IsaacDiaz026/NonCodingEvolution/README.md

 Downsampled ACR files: Stored in DownsampledBams/Peaks/ Merged ACRs: Final classified ACR files for downstream analysis Visualization files: Plots summarizing ACRs
-This documentation should provide an accessible overview of each step, with paths configurable as needed for different systems.
-Let me know if you'd like additional customization!